New benefits of breastfeeding — for mom

 Past research showed that breastfeeding helps prevent breast cancer, especially for mothers who maintain the practice past the first year.
 It also decreases the risk for ovarian cancer and type-2 diabetes.

-Now a new study, published last August in Obstetrics & Gynecology, shows breastfeeding also helps women’s hearts.
+Now a study, published in August 2018 in Obstetrics & Gynecology, shows breastfeeding also helps women’s hearts.

 Researchers recorded the pre-pregnancy cardiovascular risk of 846 women in 1985.
 Twenty years later, they measured the thickness of the women’s carotid arteries.
 (The thicker the arteries, the greater the risk for heart disease.)